Home / Expressions of interest

 100th birthdays and special wedding anniversaries

-People who reach the age of 100, people in holy orders celebrating 50, 60, 65 and 70 years in their vocation and couples celebrating their golden, diamond, sapphire or platinum wedding anniversaries are congratulated by the Sovereigns.
+People who reach the age of 100, those over a hundred, people in holy orders celebrating 50, 60, 65 and 70 years in their vocation and couples celebrating their golden, diamond, sapphire or platinum wedding anniversaries are congratulated by the Sovereigns.

 Godchildren